fuseml/fuseml/docs/wordpress.md

-# Installing Wordpress with Carrier
+# Installing Wordpress with Fuseml

 ## Create a directory for your application: